coolsoftwaretyler/shaleen-title/_posts/2019-5-3-top-ten-equity-must-haves-legalization.md

 ---
-# Feel free to add content and custom Front Matter to this file.
-# To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: post
 title: Top 10 Equity Must-Haves in Any Legalization Bill
 description: As promised, I am sharing my top ten equity must-haves for any state cannabis legalization bill.
 I rewrite these every time I give a speech in another state, because every day I learn more and they evolve.